 This post gets into technical details regarding existing AT&T coverage in Rancho Palos Verdes.
-In it we show that a recently submitted Crown Castle coverage map has a 30 dB discrepancy (that’s off by 1000 times as decibels are logarithmic) that misleadingly depicts existing coverage being much worse than it actually is.
+In it we show that a recently submitted Crown Castle coverage map has a 30 dB discrepancy (that’s off by 1000 times as decibels are logarithmic) that erroneously depicts existing coverage being much worse than it actually is.
 This continues a very troubling pattern in Crown Castle’s submissions.
 We’ve tried to make the technical aspects readable to the layman and put the legal implications in context.

 The Importance of Propagation Maps